 The most common blend of dried beans I see at the grocery store is Hurst's HamBeens 15 bean soup, but it's not the only blend.
-Any dried bean soup mix will work with this recipe.
+There are also 13 bean soup blends out there.
+Really, any dried bean soup mix will work with this recipe.

 Dried beans blends, like 15 bean soup, are: